fishjam-cloud/mobile-client-sdk/examples/minimal-react-native/README.md

 - Join a video room with a custom room name and user name
 - Real-time video grid with local and remote participants
 - Automatic camera and microphone permission handling
-- Simple integration with Fishjam Room Manager for token and URL retrieval

 ## Getting Started